ryanrhymes/owl_guide/book/apidoc/owl_lazy.rst

   type t

-``t`` is an abstract type to represent an experssion, it is also an alias for type ``node``.
+``t`` is an abstract type to represent an expression, it is also an alias for type ``node``.
 Type ``node`` is only for internal use in the module.

 Core functions